 CIVIC envisions a world in which no civilian is harmed in conflict.
-We support communities affected by conflict in their quest for protection and strengthen the resolve and capacity of armed actors to prevent and respond to civilian harm.
+We support communities affected by conflict in their quest for protection and strengthen the resolve and capacity of armed actors and relevant institutions to prevent and respond to civilian harm.

 We believe that

 - Civilians are not “collateral damage” and civilian harm is not an unavoidable consequence of conflict — civilian harm can and must be prevented.

 Civilians are not merely victims of conflict but have agency and influence in ensuring that their protection needs are met.